Excoriate/glonner-cli/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a bug report to help us improve.
 title: ""
 labels: "bug"
-assignees: "alextorres-warner"
+assignees: "Excoriate"
 ---

 Found a bug?
-Maybe just reach me out through [Email](strategicglobalinfrastructure@turner.onmicrosoft.com) would be better.
+Maybe just reach me out through [Email](alex@ideaup.cl) would be better.

 ## Describe the Bug
 A clear and concise description of what the bug is.